APogue/APogue.github.io/_posts/posts/2024-10-04-Updates-TitleIX.md

 	committed by any person upon any other person, regardless of the sex, gender, sexual orientation and/or gender identity of those involved. "

-- By the above definition, the perpetrator would have had to rape her multiple times in order for the conduct to qualify as Title IX sexual harassment.
-Therefor by Title IX, the student was not entitled to supportive accommodations.
-With respect to the rape itself, the school protected itself by reserving the right to "impose any level of sanction" on sexual misconduct.
+- By the above definition, the perpetrator would have had to rape her multiple times in order for the conduct to qualify as "Title IX sexual harassment."
+Therefor "by Title IX," the student was not entitled to supportive accommodations.
+With respect to the rape itself, the school reserved the right to "impose any level of sanction" on sexual misconduct.

+- The 2015 SCU policy refers to the Title IX Coordinator and both above 2011 and 2001 guidance documents, they were clearly aware of the broader definitions; and misleadingly included the references to broader protections by referring to the policy.

+- All of this would have been legal(?), the [Federal Register / Vol. 65, No. 213](https://www.govinfo.gov/content/pkg/FR-2000-11-02/pdf/00-27910.pdf) put it well,

+	- "D. OCR Case Resolution---The 1997 guidance discussion of liability contained a subsection titled ''OCR Case Resolution.''
+Because the focus of the proposed revised guidance is specifically OCR enforcement, this section has been retained and clarified.
+This section lets schools know that, even if the school discriminates, the school does not immediately lose Federal funds on that basis alone.
+Consistent with the Title IX statute, we provide recipients with the opportunity to take timely and effective corrective action before issuing a formal finding of violation"

+	- What SCU did was a Title IX violation, but the school would not be held accountable unless a complaint were filed with OCR.
+It is a reactive system.

+	- Good case for notification and preventative measures

-- All of this would have been legal.
-The articles mention the students speculating that the 2020 FR would make things harder for students, referring to what they saw as a narrower definition of SH and the live hearing and cross examination portions of the law (verify).
+- The articles mention the student confusion, speculating that the 2020 FR would make things harder for students, referring to what they saw as a narrower definition of SH and the live hearing and cross examination portions of the law (verify).

 - I believe they partook in some form of live hearing and cross examination (verify) and that schools already had a system like this in place (UCLA did, verify).
 It was a concern that schools that did not have this kind of system might struggle to meet the rule change in time.